November 19, 2016

-One must fulfil one’s true Nature, one must do one’s Will.
+One must fulfill one’s true Nature, one must do one’s Will.
 To question this is to destroy confidence, and so to create an inhibition…

-We are not to calculate, to argue, to criticise; these things lead to division of will and to stagnation.
+We are not to calculate, to argue, to criticize; these things lead to the division of will and to stagnation.
 They are shackles of our Going.
 They hamstring our Pegasus.
 We are to rise up – to Go – to Love – we are to be awake, alert.”

 -The Commentary to The Book of the Law, II:29-31,34

 * * *

 “I distrust any thoughts uttered by any man whose health is not robust.

 All other thoughts are surely symptoms of disease.